WandersonSoares00/tpch/README.md

 # TPC-H Benchmark helper for MySQL and MariaDB

-The scripts hosted below are for implementing the TPC-H database, sample data and queries to MySQL and MariaDB Databases under Linux.
+The scripts hosted below are for implementing the TPC-H database, sample data and queries to PostgreSql Database under Linux.
 TPC-H is a benchmark for Decision support made available by the Transaction Processing Performance Council (TPC).
 ALL the necessary specifications and documentation for setting up the TPC-H database, generating data and queries are available on the [TPC Website (tpc.org)](http://tpc.org/tpc_documents_current_versions/current_specifications5.asp).
 The generated items are SQL compliant and can be ported to all major relational databases.
-While the system can generate data for major databases, support for MYSQL and MariaDB shall benefit from further documentation.
+While the system can generate data for major databases, support for PostgreSql shall benefit from further documentation.
-This work is based on [
-Catarina Ribeiro's port to MySQL ](https://github.com/catarinaribeir0/queries-tpch-dbgen-mysql).
-The previous work dates back to 2016, which used version 2.16 of TPC-H and was meant mainly for Windows-based machines.Because Linux systems are more strict with case sensitivity of characters, the existing SQL queries available do not work under Linux.
-This work reviewed the SQL queries and created a script to make the task easier.
-The script is only a helper to create the empty database structure,primary and foreign keys and import the generated data into a database.
-All credits to the original author and the TPC team for making these tools available.
-Please consult the official documentation of TPC-H version 3.0.0 (published 18 February 2021).

-Implementation of TPC-H schema into MySQL and MariaDB.
+Implementation of TPC-H schema into PostgreSql.

 [Visit the Downloads page of TPC and download the latest version of TPC-H](http://tpc.org/tpc_documents_current_versions/current_specifications5.asp)